ilabcode/pyhgf/docs/source/notebooks/0-Creating_networks.md

 )
 ```

-The code above illustrate the creation of a probabilistic network of 3 nodes with simple parameters sets $(\mu=0.0, \pi=1.0)$.
+The code above illustrates creating a probabilistic network of 3 nodes with simple parameter sets $(mean = 0.0, precision = 1.0)$.
 Node 2 is the value parent of node 1.
 Node 3 is the value parent of node 2 and has no parents.

 +++